 All meetings of the Planning Commission were open to the public, with in-person and Zoom options made available.
-An email list was compiled by canvasing the downtown area, utilizing list serves maintained by Visit Sitka, and continual advertising of this option throughout the process.
-The email group had over 125 members and was notified of all upcoming meetings and plan updates.
+An email list was compiled by canvasing the downtown area and utilizing list serves maintained by Visit Sitka The email group had over 125 members and was notified of all upcoming meetings and plan updates.
 Newspaper, radio, and social media were also utilized to advertise meetings and opportunities for plan participation.
 A community survey was available from December 17 - January 9.